What to do with this activity?

 3) Tell them interesting stories about an object or two - whether it's the Egyptian mummy or a Viking sword.
 Connect it to things they know already.

-4) Ask the staff in the museum if they have worksheets or treasure trails for children - they usually do.
+4) Ask the staff in the museum if they have worksheets or treasure trails for children.
+Sometimes there are workshops for children too.

 Talking and listening helps your child build their language and thinking skills – this is a great foundation for them to learn more.
 Asking questions, finding out answers and looking up words together will help build your child’s vocabulary and knowledge of the world around them.